 The estate mansion is maintained in its original style with furnishings typical of the estate era.
 Guided tours of the mansion are available seasonally.
 A café on the first floor offers light luncheon with a stunning view over the great lawn of the Connetquot River.
 Formal teas are offered and can be arranged by reservation.
 Historical retrospective photo exhibits in the mansion show that Westbrook was once a well known dairy farm producing glass-bottled milk for sale in local markets.
 One of the original barns remains in the farm area of the arboretum.

-It's a wonderful place to relax, read a book, and experience the peace and serenity of estate living in the 1920s and ‘30s.Please note: A permit is required to take all but personal photos at Bayard Cutting Arboretum State Park.
-It must be obtained prior to the event and a fee may be required.
+It's a wonderful place to relax, read a book, and experience the peace and serenity of estate living in the 1920s and ‘30s.Please note: A permit is required for all posed photography at Bayard Cutting Arboretum.
+This includes wedding photography, family photos, engagement photos and all other posed photography.
+The fee is $100 for an hour and a half session during open park hours.
+The permit must be obtained prior to the event date.
 Please contact the park for further information regarding photography permits at (631) 581-1002.

 No Pets Allowed

 Most New York State Parks charge a vehicle use fee to enter the facility.
 Fees vary by location and season.
 A list of entry fees and other park use fees is available below.
 For fees not listed or to verify information, please contact the park directly.

 Your key to all season enjoyment of state parks is our season's pass.
 For $65, the Empire Passport provides you unlimited day use vehicle entry into most of our parks.
 Apply on-line or call your favorite park for more information.

 New!
 Download this park's digital map to your iOS Apple and Android device.